S3L1M/funblog/README.md

 ## Install

-* From Source (cabal): `git clone https://github.com/S3L1M/haskellblog.git && cd haskellblog && cabal install`
+* From Source (cabal): `git clone https://github.com/S3L1M/haskellog.git && cd haskellog && cabal install`
-* From Source (stack): `git clone https://github.com/S3L1Mhaskellblog.git && cd haskellblog && stack build --allow-different-user`
+* From Source (stack): `git clone https://github.com/S3L1Mhaskellog.git && cd haskellog && stack build --allow-different-user`

-# About haskellblog
+# About haskellog

 This is a simple blog software written in Haskell to demonstrate how to use the web framework [Spock](http://github.com/agrafix/Spock).
 It